google/gson/Troubleshooting.md

 ## <a id="proguard-r8"></a> Android - R8 / ProGuard

-Gson is not recommended on Android due to the expectation of R8 optimization, or other environments where you intend to minify (shrink/optimize/obfuscate) your build, such as with Proguard.
+Gson is not recommended on Android due to the expectation of R8 optimization, or other environments where you intend to minify (shrink/optimize/obfuscate) your build, such as with ProGuard.
 While it is possible to make it work with minification, many features of the library will not work in this environment due to the open ended reflection performed in Gson.
-This is true even with the most up to date Proguard file, included in Gson 2.11.0.
+This is true even with the most up to date ProGuard file, included since Gson 2.11.0.

 If you do want to make Gson work with minification, you must test your code after minification has been applied, and can choose to either: